News Details

 Key Takeaway · Diameter vs Capacity

-If cable OD increases by roughly 10%, the conduit’s usable cable capacity can drop by ~20%.
-This is why Cat6A F/UTP or S/FTP often cannot be routed in conduits that were originally sized for smaller Cat5e UTP.
+If cable OD increases by roughly 10%, the conduit’s usable cable capacity may drop by about 20%.
+This is why Cat6A F/UTP or S/FTP often cannot be routed in conduits originally sized for smaller Cat5e UTP.

 Typical Cable & Conduit Dimensions